ukmars/line-follower-courses/README.md

 As a general rule UKMARS will have a new line follower course at the start of each year which is then retired.

-Many online places that will do custom vinyl printing will be able to print a course.
+Many online places that offer custom vinyl printing will be able to print a course.

 Within the UK a known good supplier is

 [https://www.supersizeprint.co.uk/PVC-Banners.aspx](https://www.supersizeprint.co.uk/PVC-Banners.aspx)

-For more information on line following see
+For more information about line following see
 [Line Following](https://ukmars.org/contests/line-follower/)

 For the rules see